 Reasons to Visit San Diego in Summer

 - Beaches: Even though some times of the year are sunnier, summer is beach time in San Diego.
 Use this guide to pick your beach destination.

 - Water Sports: Besides just going to the beach, San Diego's Mission Bay is a great place for all kinds of water play, renting jet skis and just splashing around.

 - Summer Nights: Summer nights bring all kinds of fun activities.
 The San Diego Summer Nights Guide has a summary of the best ones.

 - Cost: Summer is the most expensive time to visit San Diego.

 - Crowds: If lots of people getting... in your way makes you cranky, summer may not be the best time for your San Diego vacation.
 To enjoy the warm weather with fewer companions, go in early September instead.

 It will be hard to get a room during the busiest periods and equally difficult to get a good rate on it.
 Try some of these unexpected tips to get the best possible hotel rate.

 Conventions can fill hotels and drive up rates from late May through July.
-Use this convention calendar to plan your trip during dates when fewer conventioneers are in town.Continue to 2 of 3 below.
+To plan your trip during dates when fewer conventioneers are in town, use this convention calendar.Continue to 2 of 3 below.

 02 of 03